DEADLINE FOR ABSTRACT SUBMISSION: Monday April 6th, 2020.

 In addition to paper panels, the conference will offer:

-– Lunch and light refreshments
+– break and Lunch with light refreshments

 Please send abstracts of up to 250 words (in English) to: